cloudfoundry/gorouter/README.md

 ## Headers

 If an user wants to send requests to a specific app instance, the header `X-CF-APP-INSTANCE` can be added to indicate the specific instance to be targeted.
 The format of the header value should be `X-Cf-App-Instance: APP_GUID:APP_INDEX`.
 If the instance cannot be found or the format is wrong, a 404 status code is returned.
+Usage of this header is only available for users on the Diego architecture.

 ## Docs